Grayson Perry: Writing and lectures

 Perry was an arts correspondent for The Times, writing a weekly column until October 2007.

 Perry gave the 2013 BBC Reith Lectures.
 In a series of talks titled Playing to the Gallery, he considered the state of art in the 21st century.
 The individual lectures, titled "Democracy Has Bad Taste", "Beating the Bounds", "Nice Rebellion, Welcome In!" and "I Found Myself in the Art World", were broadcast in October and November 2013 on BBC Radio 4 and the BBC World Service.
 He expanded the lectures into a book, Playing to the Gallery: Helping Contemporary Art in its Struggle to Be Understood (2014).

 He guest edited an issue of New Statesman in 2014, entitled "The Great White Male Issue".

 In 2017 Perry gave the inaugural Orwell Lecture in the North for The Orwell Foundation, entitled "I've read all the academic texts on empathy".

 Judging

 In 2007 Perry curated an exhibition of art by prisoners and ex-offenders entitled Insider Art at the Institute of Contemporary Arts presented by the Koestler Trust, a charity that promotes art as rehabilitation in prisons, young offenders institutions and secure psychiatric units.
 He described the artworks as "raw and all the more powerful for that".
 In 2011 he returned to the annual Koestler Trust exhibition, this time held at London's Southbank Centre and judged the award winners in Art by Offenders with Will Self and Emma Bridgewater.

+Stage musical

+A stage musical based on the life of Perry called Grayson The Musical which has been in development since 2020, will hold some workshop performances at the Soho Theatre Walthamstow in July 2026.
+The musical features music by Richard Thomas, lyrics by Perry, book by Sara-Ella Ozbek and is directed by Sean Foley.